 Participating policyholders of the Company are eligible to receive distributions in respect of their policies, commonly referred to as policy dividends*, as declared from time to time at the discretion of the Board of Directors of the Company in accordance with applicable law.

 Participating policies are accounted for separately by territory as outlined in the Participating Account Management Policy.
 Within the Canadian territory, participating policies issued by Sun Life before its Conversion are accounted for separately from policies issued by Sun Life after its Conversion, and participating policies issued by Clarica before its Conversion are accounted for separately from policies issued by Clarica after its Conversion.
-In the US, all participating policies are accounted for together in a pre-Conversion block.

 The assets and earnings of the pre-Conversion blocks of participating business that are specified by the terms of the Conversion plans of Sun Life and Clarica are exclusively for the benefit of the participating policies in the applicable pre-Conversion block.
 (These blocks of participating business are referred to as “Closed Blocks”.)
 Earnings include all sources of gain and loss including those related to experience factors such as investment returns, mortality, policy surrender, expenses, and taxes (these and other applicable factors are referred to as “Experience Factors”).The dividends are generated by the differences between the actual levels of experience and the assumed levels of experience for these Experience Factors.
 Since actual levels of experience cannot be known in advance, dividends cannot be guaranteed.
 Experience can improve or deteriorate over time and, as a result, dividends may be increased or reduced.